FIBA 3x3 World Cup

 The FIBA 3x3 World Cup is a 3x3 basketball tournament for national teams organized by the International Basketball Federation (FIBA).
-The debut of the tournament then named as the FIBA 3x3 World Championship was held in August 2012 in Athens, Greece.
-The current champions are Serbia in the men's division and France in the women's division.
+The debut of the tournament originally named as the FIBA 3x3 World Championship was held in August 2012 in Athens, Greece.
+The current champions are Serbia in the men's division and United States in the women's division.

-There are two events in the tournament; one for men and another for women.
+There are two events in the tournament: one for men and another for women.
 In the first edition, there was a mixed event where each team was composed of 2 men and 2 women.